 The first step is to create a sense of urgency about the need for change.

-In order to achieve lasting transformation, all involved should feel the sense of urgency for change and believe that change is needed for organizational growth.
-If they don’t support the initiative, then the momentum will be difficult to maintain and as such any changes made may not last very long.
+In order to achieve lasting transformation, all involved should feel a sense of urgency for change and believe that change is needed for organizational growth.
+If they don’t support the initiative, then the momentum will be difficult to maintain, and as such any changes made may not last very long.

 The goal of this step is to prepare employees for the forthcoming change and to encourage them to participate.
 For this step to be successful, the change project should have the support of around 75% of the organization’s management.